Published: 13/05/2019 by Ross Chesterfield

 Within the client side of the marketing industry, B2C and B2B marketing are commonly treated as distinct disciplines with the latter often seen as the less nuanced side.
 Maybe this was true once, but with the rapid expansion of technology, this has been far from the case for some time.
 These days the figurative marketing toolbox is the same for both disciplines but the application of these tools varies.

 Account Based Marketing for one.
 It is common in many organisations selling products and services B2B to adopt a collaborative strategy that engages executives, sales, marketing, subject matter experts and delivery professionals with a chosen client account to determine where and how to best meet the client’s business challenges.
 With deep insight into the client’s business and key goals, this collaborative team creates a well-orchestrated marketing and sales campaign for a single account.

-Account Based Marketing needs to be complimented by effective Customer Intelligence activity in order to yield the best results.
-This in practice can be difficult to structure and co-ordinate as in involves combining the account level (business information), lead level information about the people a business actually sells to with data science in order to answer the big questions, such as:
+Account Based Marketing needs to be complemented by effective Customer Intelligence activity in order to yield the best results.
+This in practice can be difficult to structure and coordinate as in involves combining the account level (business information), lead level information about the people a business actually sells to with data science in order to answer the big questions, such as: